rule

 Text 28

-The honorable king [Parîkchit] said: 'How can that realm have this quality or why, o mighty one, did that happen, this is what I ask you very eagerly awaiting you to deliberate on this.'
+The honorable king [Parîkchit] said: 'How can that realm have this quality or for what reason, o mighty one, took this place, this is what I very much would like to see you deliberate about.'
 (Vedabase)

 Text 29